Sekseli3/ScattegoriesFullstack/README.md

 ## Start Screen:
 Has 3 buttons: Start, Roll and Restart.
 Roll assigns you a letter, Restart returns you to Start screen and is pressable any time.
 Start button starts the game.
 It won't let you start if you haven't rolled a letter. <img width="1440" alt="Screenshot 2024-01-02 at 18 49 35" src="https://github.com/Sekseli3/ScattegoriesFullstack/assets/120391401/0ead8263-e3b4-4124-92f4-d8d5f331d7f1">
 ## Playing Screen:
+Score system is now implemented (was not it pictures)
 <img width="1440" alt="Screenshot 2024-01-02 at 18 54 04" src="https://github.com/Sekseli3/ScattegoriesFullstack/assets/120391401/d0eaad1b-0081-446f-8db4-189d2a8d256a">   TODO: Backend authentication, possibly multiplayer stuff